In German we have this saying: “Fragen kostet nichts” which means that questions don’t cost anything.

 Not even identical twins are the same.
-Every person grew up differently, has different memories and different experiences and all of them combined make us special.
+Every person grew up differently and has different memories and different experiences, and all of them combined make us special.

 “To effectively communicate, we must realize that we are all different in the way we perceive the world and use this understanding as a guide to our communication with others.” — Tony Robbins